What Kamala Harris’s legacy means for the future of female leadership

 Things only become less equitable when expanding from politics to the working world at large, with only about 10% of Fortune 500 companies being led by a woman.
 Although countless studies have found that women in leadership positions constantly outperform their male counterparts, 45% of workers still believe the sexist dogma that women make decisions based on emotion, while men use logic.

 Interestingly, the underrepresentation of women doesn’t exist at all levels but instead creates a funneled effect as seniority increases—nearly 50% of entry-level roles are filled by women, shrinking to less than 40% for managerial and senior roles and less than 30% at the executive level.
-However, don’t let these numbers disparage you—the percentage of women in executive roles has nearly doubled since the same survey was conducted in 2015.
+However, a shift is still taking place, as the percentage of women in executive roles has nearly doubled since the same survey was conducted in 2015.

-While women in the workplace still have ground to cover in the fight for equality, progress is happening, and it’s happening fast.
-While her loss may feel like a blow to women’s rights and progress on the whole, Harris’s campaign and tenure as Vice President not only illustrates a changing attitude towards leading women but a great hope for a future in which women not only have a seat at the table but sit at the head of it.
+While women in the workplace still have ground to cover in the fight for equality, progress is happening.
+Harris’s campaign and tenure as Vice President remain a step in the direction of a future in which women not only have a seat at the table—but sit at the head of it.

 Photo: Rawpixel for Welcome to the Jungle